 People treated for NPC should receive regular follow-up medical and dental examinations to check for signs that the NPC has come back (recurred) or a secondary cancer (a different type of cancer) has developed.
 During follow-up visits, doctors may check thyroid function, vision, and hearing to detect any cranial nerve damage from treatment.
 They may also take an MRI or CT scan six to eight weeks after treatment, called a baseline study.
 If NPC comes back, the baseline study will help them track when the changes began.
 Most recurrences of NPC happen within the first two to three years after treatment, so follow-up visits will be more frequent during those years.

 People who have had NPC have a higher risk of developing a secondary cancer.
-Researchers are evaluating the benefits of using chemotherapy as a way to prevent a second cancer from developing (called chemoprevention ).
+Researchers are evaluating the benefits of using chemotherapy as a way to prevent a second cancer from developing.
+This is called chemoprevention .

 Follow-up visits will also help manage any late or long-term side effects from cancer treatment.
 For example, periodic ear examinations are necessary to remove buildup of dried earwax.
 Prevention of dental cavities is also important.
 Fluoride application is recommended whenever the oral cavity and the salivary glands receive radiation treatment.

 Rehabilitation is a major part of follow-up care after head and neck cancer treatment.
 People may receive physical therapy and speech therapy to regain skills, such as speech and swallowing.
 Supportive care to manage symptoms and maintain nutrition during and after treatment may be recommended.
 Some people may need to learn new ways to eat or prepare foods differently.
 People may look different, feel tired, and be unable to talk or eat the way they used to.
 Many people experience depression.
 The health care team can help people adjust and connect them with both physical and emotional support services.